xayananh4/currency-exchange/README.md

 # Currency Exchanger

 Names of contributors: By Viradeth Xay-ananh.
-A web site that allow user to view exchange rates from USD, EUR, GBP, INR, AFN currency.
+A web site that allow user to view exchange rates from Euro, British Pound, Indian Rupee, Afghanistan,Dubai.

 # Description
-This website will let user choose from 5 different currencies and view the different rates between two chosen currency.
+This website will let user convert from USD TO: Euro, British Pound, Indian Rupee, Afghanistan,Dubai.
+And view the rates for the chosen currency.

 ## Technologies Used
 * HTML